romane-gauthierj/Attractor-Resistance/README.md

 source .env/bin/activate
 ```

-6. go install the folder
+6. go inside the folder
 ```
 cd Attractor-Resistance

 ```

-6. Install requirements txt file that contains all the required library to run the code.
+7. Install requirements txt file that contains all the required library to run the code.
 In the terminal run:

 ```
 pip install -r requirements.txt
 ```

-7. Load the datasets (original datasets are saved in a drive folder)
+8. Load the datasets (original datasets are saved in a drive folder)

 ```
 gdown --folder https://drive.google.com/drive/folders/1Tp_wRLTVEFLWm_mwrubFYBSsbt6xTnQG

 ```

-8. Run the pipelines with the default parameters
+9. Run the pipelines with the default parameters

 Validation pipeline with the command (100 cell models, personalization using mutations and genes):